spitfire8790/learn2code/curriculum-app/public/curriculum/Phase-3-Geographic-Information-Systems/Module-3.2-Spatial-Data-Processing.md

 Spatial data processing forms the analytical backbone of sophisticated property applications.
 While mapping technologies handle visualization and user interaction, spatial data processing enables the complex analysis that drives property insights: calculating developable areas, analyzing accessibility, determining flood risks, and identifying investment opportunities.

 This module explores the tools and techniques that enable property applications to transform raw spatial data into actionable insights.
-From basic geometric operations to complex spatial analysis workflows, these capabilities distinguish basic property websites from advanced analytical platforms.
+From basic geometric operations to complex spatial analysis workflows, these capabilities distinguish basic websites from advanced analytical platforms.

 Understanding spatial data processing is essential for building property applications that can answer complex questions about location, accessibility, development potential, and market opportunities.